Links on Android Authority may earn us a commission. Learn more.

 What is GSM?

-GSM stands for Global System for Mobile Communication and is now considered the standard for communication globally, particularly in Asia and Europe, with its availability in over 210 countries worldwide.
+GSM stands for Global System for Mobile Communication and was considered the standard for communication globally, particularly in Asia and Europe, with its availability in over 210 countries worldwide.
 It functions on four distinct frequency bands, 900 MHz and 1800 MHz in Europe and Asia, and 850 MHz and 1900 MHz in North and South America.
 The GSM Association is an international organization founded in 1987 with the goal of developing and overseeing the expansion of the GSM wireless standard.

 GSM uses a variant of TDMA (time division multiple access) that divides the frequency bands into multiple channels.
 With GSM, our voice is transformed into digital data, which is given a channel and a time slot.
 On the other end, the receiver listens only to the assigned time slot, with the call pieced together.
 Obviously, this happens in a negligible amount of time, and the receiver doesn’t notice the “break,” or time division, that occurs.

 What is CDMA?